farhad-dalirani/Nano-AutoML-Cloud/README.md

     pip install -r requirements.txt
     ```

+3. Create a MongoDB database and add its URL to the `.env` file.
+You can use a free MongoDB hosting service from the [MongoDB official website](https://www.mongodb.com/).
+Upload your tabular dataset as a collection.
+The `push_data.py` script can upload three example datasets to your database.
+Run the script once to insert the data: `python3 push_data.py`.
+You should not run it again unless the data is removed.
+If you're using your own dataset instead of the examples, create a new schema based on the ones in the `data_schema` folder.

-3. Install `AWS CLI`, see [AWS instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+4. Install `AWS CLI`, see [AWS instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-4. Configure the environment by completing the required fields in the `.env` file, using `.env-example` as a reference and following instructions.
+5. Configure the environment by completing the required fields in the `.env` file, using `.env-example` as a reference and following instructions.

-5. Configure AWS:
+6. Configure AWS:
     - Create an AWS user via `IAM` in the AWS dashboard with the appropriate permissions.
 A general — but not recommended — choice is `AdministratorAccess`.
     - Once the user is created, go to the user's settings, then under `Security Credentials`, create a `CLI access key`.
     - According to the provided `.env` file, enter the Access Key and Secret Access Key from the previous step into your .env file.
 It is also recommended to run `aws configure` in the terminal and use the same Access Key and Secret Access Key to initialize the AWS CLI.
 Also add them to Github Secrets.